Kebolder/VrchatStateSyncer/README.md

 - Create an integer parameter in your animator controller first

 **"No numbered states found"**
-- Ensure your states have numeric suffixes (e.g., "ToggleState1", "ToggleState2") or assign manual numbers
+- Ensure your states have numeric suffixes (e.g., "ToggleState 1", "ToggleState 2") or assign manual numbers

 **"Too Many States" (Binary Mode)**
 - Select more boolean parameters or reduce your state count